alighamdan/v12-to-v13/README.md

 // key2: code: string
 // key3: convertTime: number (time in ms)

-//NOTE: prettied key can be false in some times if the result code have an error
+// NOTE: prettied key can be false in some times if the result code have an error
 ```

 ## Author